solimodsthings/CoreMod/README.md

 }
 ```

-Then you need to add it to your RPGTacMods.ini file like so:
+You then need to add the Events Mod's mutator and your own mutator to your RPGTacMods.ini file like so:
 ```
 [rpgtacgame.RPGTacMutatorLoader]
-MutatorsLoaded=MyCustomMod.MyCustomMutator
+MutatorsLoaded=EventsMod.EventsModStart,MyCustomMod.MyCustomMutator
 ```
+Events Mod needs to be first in the list so it is loaded first.
+Also, there can be no spaces between items in the list as whitespaces are not trimmed.

 For a fuller example, check out the [More Classes Mod](https://github.com/solimodsthings/MoreClassesMod).